sumantballi/Ls-dyna-crash-box-analysis/README.md

 This repository is designed as a **portfolio project** to demonstrate:

 - Understanding of crash box design and crashworthiness metrics.
-- Ability to set up and interpret LS-DYNA-style axial crash problems (within student license limits).
+- Ability to set up and interpret LS-DYNA-style axial crash problems.
 - Skills in organising results into clean technical reports and visual summaries.